Atari Lynx: History

 Atari changed the internal speaker and removed the thumb stick on the control pad.
 At Summer 1989 CES, Atari's press demonstration included the "Portable Color Entertainment System", which was changed to "Lynx" when distributed to resellers, initially retailing in the US at US$179.95.

 Its launch was successful.
 Atari reported that it had sold 90% of the 50,000 units shipped in the launch month in the U.S. with a limited launch in New York.
 US sales in 1990 were approximately 500,000 units according to the Associated Press.
 In late 1991, it was reported that Atari sales estimates were about 800,000, which Atari claimed was within its expected projections.
 Lifetime sales by 1995 amount to fewer than 7 million units when combined with the Game Gear.
-In comparison, 16 million Game Boy units were sold by 1995 because of its ruggedness, half price, much longer battery life, bundling with the smash hit Tetris, and superior game library.
+In comparison, 16 million Game Boy units were sold by 1995 because of its superior durability, pricing, battery life, and game library, notably the pack-in hit Tetris.

 As with the console units, the game cartridge design evolved over the first year of the console's release.
 The first generation of cartridges are flat, and designed to be stackable for ease of storage.
 However, this design proved to be very difficult to remove from the console and was replaced by a second design.
 This style, called "tabbed" or "ridged", adds two small tabs on the underside to aid in removal.
 The original flat style cartridges can be stacked on top of the newer cartridges, but the newer cartridges can not be easily stacked on each other, nor were they stored easily.
 Thus a third style, the "curved lip" style was produced, and all official and third-party cartridges during the console's lifespan were released (or re-released) using this style.

 In May 1991, Sega launched its Game Gear portable gaming handheld with a color screen.
 In comparison to the Lynx it had shorter battery life (3–4 hours as opposed to 4-5 for the Lynx), but it is slightly smaller, has significantly more games, and cost $30 less than the Lynx at launch.

 Retailers such as Game and Toys "R" Us continued to sell the Lynx well into the mid-1990s on the back of the Atari Jaguar launch, helped by magazines such as Ultimate Future Games which continued to cover the Lynx alongside the new generation of 32-bit and 64-bit consoles.